-Can weekend sleep repay your weekday sleep debt?
+Can weekend sleep repay your weeknight sleep debt?

 Your circadian clock regulates the timing of alertness and sleepiness throughout the day, rising and falling at different times.
 The strongest sleep drive (need for sleep) for adults usually occurs between the hours of 2 am to 4 am and during that afternoon rough sluggish patch, between 1 pm and 3 pm.
 The feeling of grogginess you experience during these times will feel less intense when you’ve had an adequate amount of sleep, and more powerful when you’re sleep deprived.

 As easy as Sunday morning… late Sunday morning

 After a week of early mornings and late nights, our natural reaction is to crave more sleep on the weekends.
 While extra shut eye on Saturday and Sunday mornings feel good (and a happy habit we’ve held onto since our teenager years), it can potentially throw a wrench into both your sleep drive and circadian rhythm for the upcoming week.
 Sleeping in late disrupts the balance between our sleep drive and circadian clock, which can result in disrupted sleep, causing crankiness, grogginess and worse, possible depression.
 Yikes.

 And if your social calendar is full on the weekends, there’s even more to worry about.
 Going to bed early on Sunday makes sense right?
 Unfortunately, this probably won’t work.
 Staying up late and sleeping in through the weekend, combined with thoughts of a stressful upcoming week can cause “sleep onset insomnia.”
 With your sleep drive and circadian clock thrown off, your body is simply not ready to sleep.

 Sleep experts debate whether you can make up for a week of sleep deprivation on the weekend…